-In an effort to take the sting out of shopping for car insurance, we've gathered average policy prices from American Family and Allstate.
-The below rates cover a variety of pricing factors, including credit quality, driving history, and age.
-Check out the below rates and find an affordable policy today.
+In an effort to take the sting out of shopping for car insurance, we gathered typical costs from American Family and Allstate.
+The below rates cover a variety of rating factors, including credit, driving infractions, and age.
+Examine these figures and find an affordable policy today.

-If you have extremely bad credit, American Family could be the best option for you.
-On average, American Family offers lower premiums than Allstate for drivers with credit scores of less than 580.
-Those with exceptional credit — a score of 800 or better — should lean toward Check out typical insurance rates by credit level for American Family and Allstate below.
+If you have very bad credit, American Family could be the way to go.
+On average, American Family offers more affordable prices than Allstate for prospective clients with credit scores of lower than 580.
+Drivers with exceptional credit — a score of 800 or better — should favor Check out typical insurance rates by credit tier for American Family and Allstate:

 |Credit level||Allstate avg. annual premium||American Family avg. annual premium|